ReginaLeonova/Education_Data_Analysis/README.md

-# Education_Data_Analysis
+🎓 Education Data Analysis

+🎯 Objective
-Understanding how study habits, motivation, and external factors affect students' exam results.
+To explore how study habits, motivation, and external factors influence students’ academic performance and exam outcomes.

+📊 Summary
-Overall, the analysis suggests that individual effort and consistency play a much greater role in students’ academic performance than external factors such as school type, teacher quality, or family income.
+The analysis indicates that individual effort and consistency are the strongest determinants of academic achievement.
+External conditions such as school type, teacher quality, or family income play a comparatively minor role.

+💡 Key Insights

-The strongest predictors of high exam scores are study time and attendance.
-Students who dedicate more hours to studying and maintain regular attendance tend to achieve the best results, regardless of their motivation level, socioeconomic status, or access to resources.
+⏱️ Study time and attendance are the most reliable predictors of high exam scores.
+Students who maintain consistent study routines and regular attendance outperform peers, regardless of background or motivation level.

-While tutoring and parental involvement can provide additional support, they cannot substitute for personal discipline and self-study.
-Tutoring appears most effective for students who already study regularly but less impactful for those with low study engagement.
-Similarly, access to educational resources mainly benefits highly active learners.
+👨‍🏫 Tutoring and parental involvement provide meaningful support but cannot substitute for personal discipline.
+Tutoring is particularly effective for already motivated students with consistent study habits.

-Some findings challenge common expectations — for example, students with less sleep sometimes outperformed their peers, possibly due to spending more time studying.
-However, there’s no strong correlation between sleep duration and performance once motivation and attendance are considered.
+📚 Access to educational resources enhances outcomes primarily for students who actively engage with them.

+🌙 Sleep duration shows no strong correlation with performance once study time and motivation are controlled for, despite cases where shorter sleep correlated with higher effort.

+🧑‍🤝‍🧑 Social environment factors — such as peer influence and parental engagement — positively correlate with success, while teacher quality and school type show minimal direct impact.

-Environmental and social factors such as teacher quality, school type, or family income showed little influence, whereas positive peer influence and high parental involvement clearly enhanced results.
-Students with learning disabilities achieved strong scores when supported by both parents and tutors.
+💪 Students with learning disabilities can achieve strong results when supported by both parents and tutors.

-Finally, proximity to school has a minor effect: students living nearby tend to perform better, yet high attendance (rather than distance) remains the real differentiator.
+🏡 Proximity to school has a modest effect: students living closer perform slightly better, but attendance remains the key differentiating factor.

+🧭 Conclusion
-In summary, consistent study habits and attendance are the key drivers of academic success, while external support systems act as secondary amplifiers rather than primary determinants.
+Consistent study habits and regular attendance are the primary drivers of academic success.

-Below is the dashboard summarising key metrics and visual insights from the analysis.
+External factors — including tutoring, family support, and available resources — act as performance enhancers rather than determinants.
+These findings highlight the central role of personal effort and self-regulation in shaping learning outcomes.

+📈 Dashboard Overview
+The Tableau dashboard visualises key trends in study habits, attendance, and performance distribution.
+It provides an overview of how different variables interact, supporting the conclusion that effort and engagement outweigh environmental advantages.

 <img width="1432" height="830" alt="Screenshot 2025-10-26 at 21 31 58" src="https://github.com/user-attachments/assets/a1ffb71f-10f2-4fcd-8c92-ea802e6a9b0d" />